danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

  1. Clean up environmet

-    To save money, delete the reources you created as part of PgBouncerVM creation.
+    To save money, delete the reources you created as part of *PgBouncerVM* VM creation.
 The easiest way is to delete the Resource Group

     Go to your ResourceGroup in any way you prefer to look for a resource on Azure